Vice President for Finance and Treasurer

 FREQUENCY OF EFFORT REPORTING

 Once certification of salary has been completed, only in rare circumstances will salary adjustments be permitted.
 The transfer of salary charges that have been previously certified raises special issues.
-If it is necessary to adjust the salary charges for a previously certified effort period, the transfer must be made in accordance with University policies and procedures on salary re-allocations and cost transfers.
-The Cost Transfer policy states that “Certified effort should only be transferred from a sponsored project as a method of clearing an overdraft or removing an inappropriate charge and should normally be transferred to a nonsponsored research or cost sharing project grant.”
+If it is necessary to adjust the salary charges for a previously certified effort period, the transfer must be made in accordance with the University's Cost Transfer Policy.
+The Cost Transfer policy states that certified effort should normally be transferred to a nonsponsored chartstring, unless there are extenuating circumstances.
+If applicable, certified salary adjustments may be used to support a cost share commitment.
 (Please see the Cost Transfer Policy for more details and related procedures.)

 COMPLIANCE WITH POLICY

 If effort is not certified within one year of the certification due date, the cost will be moved to the Principal Investigator’s nonrestricted funds as designated by the PI.
 If the Principal Investigator’s nonrestricted funds are insufficient, the responsible unit’s department chair will designate appropriate departmental funds.

 Compliance with the Effort Certification on Sponsored Projects Policy will be monitored through a regular reporting process.

 Each individual with responsibilities in University effort certification practices must thoroughly understand the proper method of reviewing, completing, and certifying the effort reports to ensure that documented effort percentages reasonably reflect effort expended toward individual sponsored activities during the report period.